leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 #### Namespaces

-When looking at the code in the _Model Layer_, it's important to note that all _domain objects_, _services_ and _repositories_ are placed inside contextual namespaces that will usually explain to which business rule it relates.
+When looking at the code in the _Model Layer_, it's important to note that all _domain objects_, _services_ and _repositories_ are placed inside contextual namespaces that will usually explain to which business rule it relates to.
 Also, each namespace contains a `README.md` file that will describe how it works in isolation.

 All the dependencies between the namespaces are done trought dependency injection using  [Laravel's IoC Container](http://laravel.com/docs/5.0/container), so it's possible to replace a whole namespace with a custom code once all the interfaces are implemented accordingly.